burstsms/golang-test/readme.md

 - You are required to create the SMS service method this rpc client is attempting to call

-- Use the [MTMO API docs](https://docs.mtmo.io/) to submit an SMS from the service method
+- Use the [API docs](https://developer.transmitmessage.com/) to submit an SMS from the service method

 - Use only the Go standard library, no external packages